Frensham Heights School, near Farnham

 MUSIC, DRAMA AND THE ARTS

-The school places a high value on the arts and this shows in the impressive facilities as well as the curriculum where students have three hours of art and design each week.
-All GCSE students must do a creative arts subject.
+The school’s high regard for the arts is also evident in the curriculum where students have three hours of art and design each week.
+All GCSE students are strongly encouraged to do a GCSE in a creative subject, although it’s not compulsory.

-Brendan Horstead is the Head of Creative Arts and he’s passionate about fostering a love of the arts in all of his students.
+Brendan Horstead is the Head of Art, Design and Innovation, and he’s passionate about fostering a love of the arts in all of his students.
 He’s keen to develop a sense of individualism in his students – an ethos which runs throughout the school – as it’s from here, he says, that creativity and confidence grows.

-Rick Clarke is brand new to the school, having arrived in January 2019.
-South African born and raised, and the son of an English teacher, he believes a love of education is in his genetics.
-Before coming to Frensham Heights, Rick was the Deputy Head at Warminster School in Wilts, and before that was House Master at Wellington College in Berks.
-He’s also been Head of English at St John’s College in South Africa and Brighton College.
+South African born and raised, and the son of an English teacher, Rick believes a love of education is in his genetics.
+Before coming to Frensham Heights, he was at a number of prestigious schools – Deputy Head at Warminster School in Wilts, and before that House Master at Wellington College in Berks, plus roles at St John’s College in South Africa and Brighton College – but at Frensham he’s found his place.

-Boarding provision starts in the Middle school from year seven.
-There are three mixed-sex boarding houses – Hamilton House for years 7-9, Main House for years 10-11 and Roberts House for the all sixth formers (boarding and day students).
+Boarding provision starts in the Middle school from Year 7.
+There are three mixed-sex boarding houses – Hamilton House for Years 7-9, Main House for Years 10-11 and Roberts House for the all Sixth formers (boarding and day students).
 In each boarding house there are communal lounge and kitchen areas and single-sex bedrooms in separate wings.
 At Hamilton House there’s also a communal study space, and no desks in bedrooms.
-Devices are also banned in bedrooms at Hamilton House at bedtime.
+Devices are banned in bedrooms at Hamilton House and in Main House at bedtime.

 WRAP AROUND CARE